What Does It Cost to Run a Refrigerator in District of Columbia?

 If your usage is lighter or heavier than the assumption on this page, the linked state calculator and usage-cost pages below are the fastest way to model a custom scenario with the same state electricity rate.

-For calculator-focused intent, use the Refrigerator calculator in District of Columbia to compare light, typical, and heavy usage profiles.
+For calculator-style comparisons, use the Refrigerator calculator in District of Columbia to compare light, typical, and heavy usage profiles.

 Related appliance cost pages for District of Columbia